stephenjwatkins/Slide.js/README.md

 ### Render the slideshow

-It's important to render the slideshow after constructing the slideshow.
-This gives the developer flexibility in adding images and performing other manipulations before displaying the slideshow.
+Rendering the slideshow will display it in the target element.
+Rendering the slideshow _after_ constructing it gives the developer flexibility in adding images and performing other manipulations before displaying the slideshow.

 	slideShow.render();